Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is the required baseline for single shift crews.
+One toilet per twenty workers is the required baseline for small crews.

 Female-Worker Add